fhlab/UMIC-seq/README.md

 ## Analysis workflow example

-An example dataset in form of 100,000 basecalled reads in fastq format (example_reads.fastq) are provided within this repository.
-Additionally a short sequence located next to the UMI is provided (probe.fasta).
+An example dataset in form of 100,000 basecalled reads in fastq format (example_randomreads.fastq.gz) is provided [externally](https://www.dropbox.com/s/d8tkadbvq95p06h/example_randomreads.fastq.gz?dl=1).
+Additionally, 5000 basecalled reads pre-enriched for 12 clusters are provided within this repository (example_clusterreads.fastq.gz).
+Also, the short sequence next to the UMI is provided for extraction on the sample datasets (probe.fasta).

 ### Extraction of UMIs